Posts

 If you have been reading my blog for the last three or four months, you may have noticed that I am in the process of running a D&D campaign.
 The last two or three months, I have been posting companion pieces called The Mat-Zemlya Companion.
 For those of you not in the D&D circles (New Horizons or Chaos Party, to be exact), I will explain in a more detailed blog post or series of blog posts in 2026.
 If you are in the D&D circles (New Horizons or Chaos Party), you may only see a few posts.
 Just check in at your leisure, preferably at the end of each month.
 And feel free to pass the link around.
 I'm sure it will be fun for everyone.
 Including my other DM cohort/chaos companion.
 To see more of the posts, click the label "D&D Companion" on the sidebar.
 That should give you all of them to read.
 If not, feel free to just check for the dates, often closer to the end of the month.
 Or reach out to me for a ...

-PR #042026 Reported on 26 April 2026 Project 1: Writing Current Writing Project: Operation Eventide Current Status: Planning/Scattered Draft Phase Current D&D Project: Custodius Continuum, Eventide's Path Current Status: 8 of 9 Sessions Completed Blog Posts Completed: 20 of 52 (Including Extra Blog Posts) Project 2: Weight Management Current Weight: 227.8 Weight Loss/Gain: -2.2 in March (-4.8 in 2026) Goal Weight: 180.0 Project 3: Crochet Gifts/Commissions Completed: 1.5 of 4 Commissions, 0 of 5 Planned Gifts Personal Projects Completed: 0
+PR #062026 Reported on 27 June 2026 Project 1: Writing Current Writing Project: Operation Eventide Current Status: Planning/Scattered Draft Phase Current D&D Project: Custodius Continuum, Project Dungeons and Bitches Current Status: 2 of 5 Preliminary Sessions Done, Preparing Session 3 Blog Posts Completed: 30 of 52 (Including Extra Blog Posts) Project 2: Weight Management Current Weight: 236.4 Weight Loss/Gain: +4.6 in May (+3.8 in 2026) Goal Weight: 180.0 Project 3: Crochet Gifts/Commissions Completed: 3 of 5 Commissions, 0 of 5 Planned Gifts Personal Projects Completed: 1